High-precision measurement of the W boson mass with the CMS experiment

 The nominal muon veto restricts the selection to ``global muons,'' which have a high-quality track in both the tracker and muon detectors.
 An alternative definition has also been tested, with the muon inner track not required to be matched to a track reconstructed in the muon detectors.
 This looser selection has higher efficiency for prompt muons and, therefore, provides better rejection of the \zmm background, at the cost of larger systematic uncertainties in the measured veto SFs because of the combination of different categories of reconstructed muons.
-Dedicated tests using pseudo-data generated with either veto selection have been carried out, showing that the measured \mw values agree within less than 0.1\MeV between the two veto selections and that the residual bias in \mw is covered by the veto SF uncertainties.
+Tests using pseudo-data generated with either veto selection have been carried out, showing that the measured \mw values agree within less than 0.1\MeV between the two veto selections and that the residual bias in \mw is covered by the veto SF uncertainties.